CouponBot/CouponBot/README.md

 6. Install ursa by opening a command window in the nodejs folder and executing `npm install ursa`
 7. Install the [steam][7] module the same way using `npm install steam`
 8. Install the [steam-trade][8] module using `npm install git://github.com/seishun/node-steam-trade.git`
-9. Congratulations, you've just installed all of steamCouponBot's dependencies!
+9. Congratulations, you've just installed all of CouponBot's dependencies!
 However, since this is a really early WIP project, the installation instructions for the bot itself have yet to be written

 [0]: http://steamcommunity.com/id/dota2bot "Dota 2 Dispenser"
 [1]: http://nodejs.org/download/ "Node.js download page"